Valkoiset/assignment/README.md

 ## Usage

 Execute the application by running the `main.py` script with the appropriate datasets and parameters.
 It's designed to be flexible, allowing for customization based on specific data processing needs.

-## Contributing

-We welcome contributions!
-If you have suggestions or improvements, please feel free to fork the repository and submit a pull request! :)